Last Updated On -27 Apr 2026

 The average salary of a CFA in India is between INR 7 and 12 lakhs per year.
 The salary depends on location, experience, and industry.
 The salary of CFA Level 2 in India is comparatively higher, due to the level of knowledge and responsibility it comes with.

 Once done with the CFA certification, there are steps to follow in order to establish a career and land high-salary jobs.
 From learning the required tools to understanding the role completely and its applications, CFA course learning consists of certain steps to follow after the course ends.
+With the diverse job opportunities available for CFA professionals in India and abroad, candidates must prepare effectively for the qualification.

 Here is a guideline on what to do after the CFA course ends: